thaingoc273/Machine_learning_zoomcamp/Week_1/Git_basic.md

 - `git pull` update local respository from remote repository
 - `git reset --hard origin/main` reset the local master to the state on remote
 - `git remote add origin <git_url>` connect remote respository to the local respository
+- `curl http://some.url --output some.file` download file to a folder with specific name